Arcangela Tarabotti: Early life and enclosure

 Sister Arcangela Tarabotti was born Elena Cassandra Tarabotti in Castello, Venice.
 Her parents were Stefano Tarabotti and Maria Cadena.
 Tarabotti was one of eleven children and the eldest of seven daughters.
-Medioli Tarabotti, like her father, had physical disabilities, which might have convinced her father she was "unmarriageable."
+Medioli Tarabotti, like her father, was lame, which might have convinced her father she was "unmarriageable."
 One of her siblings was going to become the painter Caterina Tarabotti.
 According to her, at the age of 11 (in 1615), Tarabotti was sent as a boarder to the Benedictine convent of Sant’Anna, but the convent papers state her presence only from 1617 onwards.
 Such monachization—especially of daughters deemed “unmarriageable”—was common in Early Modern Italy; this practice, especially when forced or coerced, formed the thematic center of her critical works.
 The Church di Sant'Anna still stands in the Castello district of Venice, although the inside of the building is currently inaccessible, while the cloister is now accessible.

 In 1620, Tarabotti took her first vows (the dressing) and, in 1623, she took her final vows, the solemn profession.
 At least during her earlier years in the cloister, Tarabotti admitted to have been rebellious and outspoken; Tarabotti tells she wore the religious habit in a worldly way or did not cut her hair until directly ordered to do so by Catholic Cardinal and Patriarch of Venice, Federico Baldissera Bartolomeo Corner or Cornaro.
 Her beliefs, however, remained unchanged; Tarabotti wrote in her autobiography, explaining that "He made me amend my vanities.
 I cut off my hair, but I did not uproot my emotions.
 I reformed my life, but my thoughts flourish rampantly, and just like my shorn hair, grow all the more."
 Indeed, though Tarabotti remained less outwardly rebellious after this time, she wrote that, by living as a nun, she was "living a lie."